streem/streem-sdk-node/README.md

-# streem-sdk-node
+# Streem SDK for Node.JS

-Server-side node library for interacting with the Streem API, and generation of Streem Tokens for use in client SDKs or Embedded SSO.
+Server-side Node.JS library for interacting with the Streem API, and generation of Streem Tokens for use in client SDKs or Embedded SSO.

 ## Installation